Home

 Audience_7th_CTMF_Conference_NYC_2019-04-29_.jpg

-Quebec's delegation of mining executives and officials returned to CTMF 2019 for the fourth year - and will be returning in 2024.
+Quebec's delegation of mining executives and officials returned to CTMF 2023 for the fifth year - and will be returning in 2024.
 At CTMF 2019, Quebec's Minister of Economy and Innovation and Minister Responsible for the Lanaudière Region, Pierre Fitzgibbon spoke about "What makes operating and investing in Quebec's mineral rich province attractive".

 Quebec is widely known as a premiere center of mining excellence endowed with great mineral wealth and human resources - encompassing a productive work force skilled at employing and developing the latest innovative technology and method of operation.